 4. The Aging of the U.S. Population

-The Bureau of Labor Statistics projects health care occupations will grow 15% from 2019 to 2029, much faster than average for all occupations.
+The U.S. Bureau of Labor Statistics projects that health care occupations will grow by 15% from 2019 to 2029, much faster than the average for all occupations.
 One of the main reasons for this is the aging of the baby boomers (Americans born between 1946 and 1964).

-The Pew Research Center expects millennials to overtake baby boomers in 2019 as the largest living population group, but at its peak in 1999, the baby boom was nearly 79 million strong, dominating society in terms of numbers, buying power, and trends.
-When they were in their 30s, boomers changed parenting trends; in their 40s and 50s, they changed workplace trends; now in their 60s and 70s, they are influencing retirement and health care trends.
+The Pew Research Center states millennials overtook baby boomers in 2019 as the largest living population group.
+However, at their peak in 1999, baby boomers were nearly 79 million strong, dominating society in terms of numbers, buying power, and trends.
+When they were in their 30s, boomers changed the face of parenting; in their 40s and 50s, they changed the workplace; now in their 60s and 70s, their needs are influencing retirement and health care trends.

 5. The Aging of the Nursing Population

 Nurses in the baby boomer generation are retiring in large numbers.
-The 2017 AMN Healthcare Survey of Registered Nurses found that 86% of baby boomer nurses plan to retire by 2024.
+The 2019 AMN Healthcare Survey of Registered Nurses found that 86% of baby boomer nurses plan to retire by 2024.